 £19 per person

+The sandwiches were beautifully presented and I enjoyed the majority of the flavours (I'm not and never will be a cauliflower fan!).
+They weren't particularly big thou, the equivalent of about 2 slices of bread between them.
 I commented on Metrodeco's post that you should arrive hungry and plan to eat dinner late - at RAW (depending on your appetite) you should be slightly peckish and have dinner lined up soon after...

+The scones were tiny.
+They look reasonably big in that picture, but trust me that's my dodgy iPhone camerawork!
+They tasted good, but for the sake of a few pence worth of extra mixture could have been a lot more impressive.
 In comparison, the bowl of coconut cream that they came with was massive - enough for several people.
 It seemed homemade (which is nice), but the consistency wasn't quite right - more shiny and gelatinous than creamy.
 It tasted good though, and having spread as much as I could on the scones resorted to surreptitiously eating the rest with a spoon (it's not like there were other diners to offend!).

 So far, so good.
 I was definitely ready for the "delectable selection of home made pastries" now.

+Either that's the world's largest raspberry or the world's smallest looking plate of food.
+Sadly it was the latter (note the size of the fork on the left).
+I did wonder whether the pastries were coming in phases, but it seems that's your lot.
+They were ok - raw truffle on the left, chocolate coated halva in the centre, some sort of cake on the right.
 RAW's got a lot going for it - nice part of London, good building, decent crockery/cutlery etc. With a few refinements and less stingy portion sizes their afternoon tea could be really good.

 Next time I'll try their restaurant menu - if it involves the ability to sit outside in summer then all the better.
 I might plan a backup option though, in case I end up leaving hungry!